ponfri/cypress_template/cypress_instructions.md

 ## Fixtures Usage Policy
+*Purpose: Organize and document the use of fixture data for reliable, maintainable tests.*

 - **Always use the fixtures folder for mocked data**: When writing or generating Cypress tests for this project, use files in `cypress/fixtures/` for any mocked data, API responses, or test data.
 - **Reference fixtures in tests**: Use `cy.fixture('filename')` to load fixture data, and reference it in your tests for assertions, intercepts, or setup.